Attendance and Punctuality

 Incentives include:

-• Weekly attendance announced in Golden Book - the class with the best attendance gets a trophy and an extra breaktime
+- Weekly attendance announced in Golden Book - the class with the best attendance gets a trophy, an extra breaktime and a photo on the wall of fame!

-• Friday is our Golden Book Assembly and celebration day (it's also chocolate toast day in Breakfast Club!) - this is scheduled for a Friday to encourage good attendance as our data analysis shows that attendance can dip on a Friday
+- Friday is our Golden Book Assembly and Team Time celebration day - this is scheduled for a Friday to encourage good attendance as our data analysis shows that attendance can dip on a Friday

 School Avoidance